Too Many Cooks (novel): Plot summary

 Vladimir Bobri created the title illustration for Too Many Cooks, serialized in six issues of The American Magazine beginning in March 1938 (Note: The title page of the series in The American Magazine was also used as a pictorial wrapper for a boxed set of recipes for the dishes mentioned in Too Many Cooks.
 Readers were invited to write Nero Wolfe at the magazine and enclose a three-cent stamp (p.
 137).
 Of the 35 recipes in the story, 12 were created by Rex Stout, "who, like his famous Nero, always has a culinary idea brewing," the magazine reported (p.
 82).)

 Nero Wolfe accepts an invitation to address Les Quinze Maîtres ("The Fifteen Masters"), an international group of master chefs, on the subject of American contributions to fine cuisine.
 The group is meeting at the Kanawha Spa resort in West Virginia (possibly based on the famous actual resort The Greenbrier).)
 To attend, Wolfe must suppress his loathing of travel and trains on the 14-hour train ride from New York City.
 As a courtesy to Wolfe, Archie has been invited to the gathering by Marko Vukcic, Wolfe's oldest friend and one of Les Quinze Maîtres, so that he can accompany Wolfe.

 During the trip, Vukcic introduces Wolfe to Jerome Berin, another member of Les Quinze Maîtres and the originator of saucisse minuit.
 Wolfe tasted the sausage once and has coveted Berin's closely guarded recipe for years.
 Berin is flattered, but he scorns Wolfe's offer of $3,000 for the private use of the recipe.
 In the course of this discussion, Berin angrily denounces Philip Laszio, another Maître, who serves an inferior substitute for saucisse minuit in his restaurant.
 Laszio also stole Vukcic's ex-wife Dina from him and the position of Head Chef at New York's Hotel Churchill from Leon Blanc, another Maître.
 His passion inflamed, Berin threatens to kill Laszio.

 The next night, at a welcoming dinner for Les Quinze Maîtres, Philip Laszio insults the host, Louis Servan, another Maître, and his head chef when he criticises the cooking.
 Tensions are further increased when Blanc refuses to tolerate Laszio's company and Vukcic begins to succumb to the charms of Dina, who appears to be seducing him.
 After the dinner, a tasting test is held, based on a challenge made to Laszio.
 Laszio prepares nine numbered dishes of Sauce Printemps, with each dish missing a different vital ingredient.
 The other nine Maîtres present, and Wolfe, are challenged to taste each dish and write down which dish is missing which ingredient.
+Blanc, of course, does not participate in the tasting.